kvtoraman/Funny-Chemmy/README.md

-- Project made in CS102 course in Bilkent University.
+Project made in Bilkent University for CS102 course in 2015 Spring.

 - You should have jdk 1.8(or higher) to run this project.